TalYehuda-Fij/SoccerMatchApp/ReadMe.md

 Community Soccer Match Booking System

-Overview
+Overview:

 This project started with the aim to find a nice and easy way for players to sign up for community soccer matches and to provide a solution for creating balanced teams.
 The application allows users to sign up for matches, and admins to manage users, matches, and bookings.
 It includes a feature to divide players into balanced teams based on their skill levels.

-Technologies Used
+Technologies Used:
-Backend: Node.js with Express, Apollo Server for GraphQL
+ - Backend: Node.js with Express, Apollo Server for GraphQL
-Frontend: React
+ - Frontend: React
-Database: PostgreSQL running in a Docker container
+ - Database: PostgreSQL running in a Docker container
-Other: JWT for authentication, bcrypt for password hashing, Redis for caching Features
+ - Other: JWT for authentication, bcrypt for password hashing, Redis for caching Features

 User Management: